 Please keep in mind that our Coconut Bowls are completely natural and therefore all have different markings and color.
 There aren’t 2 coconuts that are the same and the singularities of each of them should be seen as a characteristic of their uniqueness.

 The Bamboo Basket and the Cutlery Set

-The Cutlery set is several stories put into one same pack.
+As you probably already know, our coconut bowl sets also include their own cutlery sets, and come packed in a beautiful handwoven bamboo basket.
 We buy the wooden fork and spoon from a charming old lady that we call Ibu (mother) in a local market in Bali’s biggest city, Denpasar.
 She sources the forks and spoons from her village in northern Bali.
-The straws are made by Wayan and Gitok in central Bali and the Bamboo Basket is handcrafted by our lovely Manik and the women of her village in northern Bali.